AndrasKovacs/SemanticsWithApplications/README.md

 ## 2. Short guide to directories and source files

-Below you shall find short notes on the contents of source files.
+Below are short notes on the contents of source files.
 I also include more detailed commentaries in the sources themselves.
+I recommend reading through the sources in the order I present them below, as I had this order in mind when I wrote the commentaries.

 ### Basic